Course Outline

 - Joint probability

-- Conditional probability via Bayes' theorem
+- Conditional probability and Bayes' theorem

-- The naive Bayes algorithm
+- The Naive Bayes algorithm

 - Naive Bayes classification